johnnynunez/Xiaomi-Mi-Air/README.md

-# I'm a student of engineering, life is expensive and work is hard.
+# I'm a Student Engineering, life and my university career is expensive and work is hard.
 My repositories are free, please, reward me.
 Thank you
 # [Reward me](paypal.me/johnnync13)<br />